 Animals

-4 Brown Norwegian rats were used in the experiment.
+4 Brown Norway rats were used in the experiment.
 All rats were male between 6 and 7 months of age at the start of the experiment.
-All rats were obtained from vendor XXX.
 All rats were housed under reverse 12:12 light cycles.
-All animal procedures were approved by the IRB committee at University of Arizona.
+All animal procedures were approved by the IACUC committee at University of Arizona and followed NIH guidelines.

 Human participants

-46 participants participated in the experiment.
-All participants are from the undergraduate psychology subject pool who earn credits for participation in this study.
-The human experiment is approved by the University of Arizona Institutional Review Board.
+Data from fourty six participants were used in the experiments.
+All participants were from the undergraduate psychology subject pool who earn credits for participation in this study.
+The human experiment was approved by the University of Arizona Institutional Review Board.

-Behavioral Task
+Behavioral Tasks

-Rat version: In this task, rats chose between two feeder locations that give out different amount of sugar water released in drops.
-The two feeders are associated with a fixed number of sugar water drawn uniformly from 0 to 5 in each game, and will always give the same number of drops of sugar water during a game whereas the reward magnitude (number of drops) will be reset before the start of a new game.
-In each game, before making their free choices, they were guided to one of the target feeders first in the first trial.
-From the 2nd trial, they are cued to make free choices for either 1 trial (short horizon condition) or 6 trials (long horizon condition).
+Rat version: The maze consisted of a circular area (1.5m diameter) with 8 equidistant feeders at its periphery (Cite Jones et al 2012, 2015).
+Each feeder delivered sugar water (0.2g/L) in the form of computer controlled drops.
+A blinking LED was attached to each feeder ad acted as cue, when desired.
+The experimental sessions were divided into ‘games’.
+During each game only 3 feeders were activated in an isosceles pattern.
+One feeder was the home base, the two others, equidistant from the home base were the reward areas.
+The home base was never rewarded, but animals had to reach it to trigger the 2 rewards areas.
+The home base was flanked by two lego blocks so as to force the animal to start its navigation to the 2 choice feeder without bias (Fig 1A, blue rectangles).
+At the start of each game, depending on the conditions, the two rewarded feeders were associated with a fixed number of sugar water drops drawn uniformly from 0 to 5 in each game, and always gave the same number of drops during that game (‘Game1’, Fig 1A).
+Before making their free choices, rats were guided to one of the target feeders first in the first trial (only one LED was blinking, Trial1 cue, Fig 1A).
+From the 2nd trial, they were cued to make free choices (the LED of the 2 rewarded feeders blinked simultaneously, ‘Trial2 cue’ Fig 1A) for either 1 trial (short horizon condition) or 6 trials (long horizon condition).

-There are 4 feeder locations and 2 home bases in the experiment setup (See Figure 1, A).
-The home base is placed between 2 lego blocks to separate them from the target feeders.
-Each home base is paired with the 2 feeders at the opposite side of the table.
-Each game will be played with one of the home bases and its associated target feeders.
-The other set of home base and feeders will be used for the next game.
-An LED light is set up at all 6 locations to cue the rats, and rats are pre-trained to follow lights.
-During the first trial of each game, the LED light will blink at one of the home bases, once the rat goes to the home base, the light will turn off and LED light at one of the target feeders will blink, and the rat is guided to visit that feeder, after which the cue light will come off and a certain number of sugar water drops will be released.
-From the second trial, after the rat is cued to go back to the home base, LED lights at both target feeders will blink simultaneously and the rat is free to go to either one.
-As soon as the rat makes its decision, both lights will come off and the rat will get the associated reward at the feeder visited.
-After the last choice is made, the rat is guided back to the home base and an 8s increasing tone is played to indicate the start of a new game, after 10s (2s without sound) the light at the opposite will blink, and the next game begins.
+After the first game was completed, a 8s increasing sweep tone was played to indicate the start of a new game.
+The layout was then switched and the feeder directly opposite to the home base was now activated and signaled the start of a new game (Game2, Trial1 Start, Fig 1A).
+The new rewarded feeders are the activated opposite to the new home base (trial1 cue, Fig 1A).

-Each home base is associated with a fixed horizon on each single session, and the association horizon condition will be reset pseudo randomly from session to session.
+Each home base was associated with a fixed horizon in each game.
+Horizon is defined as the number of trials after the guided trial (ref).
+In these experiments two conditions were implemented: Horizon 1: only once free choice allowed before a new game started, and Horizon 6: 6 free choices before the start of a new game.
+Horizon conditions were pseudo randomly chosen every day.
+Up to XX games were ran per day.